LSnumber1/privacy-policy/index.md

 ## 1. Introduction

-This Privacy Policy applies to the mobile application **Flashlight Pro**
+This Privacy Policy applies to the mobile application **Flashlight Tool**
 (the “App”), published on Google Play and developed by **YiPinDaShuai** (“we”, “us”, or “our”).

 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our App.